Kinetic energy in random recurrent neural networks: Algorithmic implementation of the DMFT equation

 \section{Algorithmic implementation of the DMFT equation}

 We add here the details about the implementation of the single-degree-of-freedom DMFT equations, as shown in Algorithm~\ref{alg:dmft}.
 For more implementation details of the dynamical mean-field theory, readers may refer to a pedagogical introduction~\cite{Zou-2024}.
+More efficient methods are presented in previous works~\cite{PRE-2018,PRX-2021}.